nikp123/xava/README.md

 If you see latency issues, ie. visualizer not reacting on time, try turning off demanding graphical effect and/or shrinking the window, or just lower the ``fft_size``.

-If your audio device has a huge buffer, you might experience that gava is actually faster than the audio you hear.
+If your audio device has a huge buffer, you might experience that xava is actually faster than the audio you hear.
 This reduces the experience of the visualization.
 To fix this, try decreasing the buffer settings in your audio playing software.

 Usage
 -----

-    Usage : gava [options]
+    Usage : xava [options]
     Visualize audio input in terminal.

     Options: